haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/haddock3.md

 Note that, for simplification purposes, at this time, not all functionalities of HADDOCK2.x have been ported to HADDOCK3, which does not (yet) support NMR RDC, PCS and diffusion anisotropy restraints, cryo-EM restraints and coarse-graining.
 Any type of information that can be converted into ambiguous interaction restraints can, however, be used in HADDOCK3, which also supports the ab initio docking modes of HADDOCK.

-To keep HADDOCK3 modules organized, we catalogued them into several categories.
+To keep HADDOCK3 modules organized, we cataloged them into several categories.
 However, there are no constraints on piping modules of different categories.

 The main module categories are *“topology”*, *“sampling”*, *“refinement”*, *“scoring”*, and *“analysis”*.